Stillbirth is when a baby dies in the uterus after 20 weeks or more of growing.

 Grieving the loss of your child

 Give yourself time to grieve the loss of your baby.
 There are ways to help you move through the grieving process.
 You may wish to hold and touch the baby.
 In a private room, a nurse or counselor will bring the baby to you, wrapped in a blanket.
 This can give you a real memory of your baby.
 Seeing your baby can be helpful when there is a birth defect.
 Sometimes, a parent may imagine a birth defect as much worse than the real problem.
-You may also wish to take photographs or footprints of your baby, or take a lock of hair to keep.
+You may also wish to take photos or footprints of your baby, or take a lock of hair to keep.
 You may wish to remember the baby with a memorial or funeral service.
-This can also help friends and other family members understand the loss that you have experienced.
+This can also help friends and other family members understand the loss that you have had.

 Learning more about the cause of death